Plutonomicon/cardano-transaction-lib/doc/getting-started.md

 $ git commit -a -m 'Initial commit'
 ```

+**Note**: Nix flakes are just source trees with a `flake.nix` file in them, so initializing a `git` repo as illustrated above is necessary to have a working project.
+Source files not tracked by a VCS are invisible to Nix when using flakes, so do not skip that (or a similar) step!

 You can learn more about using CTL as a dependency [here](./ctl-as-dependency.md).

 ### Other prerequisites